Your customer is always right, according to themselves. Is it possible to use their biased opinion to grow your business effectively?

-However, feedback straight from your customers can be quite subjective sources of information.
+However, feedback straight from your customers can be quite a subjective source of information.

 Sometimes customers leave negative ratings in CSAT or NPS surveys if, for example, a support agent wasn’t able to satisfy unrealistic requests.
 (Read more about why CSAT is not enough here.)
 Or perhaps your customer was just having a really bad day and decided to take it out on your customer survey.
 Or maybe your customer is just really easy to please – until the competitor calls them up tomorrow.

 To analyze the quality of your customer service, product, and company on a balanced set of information, you need to combine customer feedback with internal reviews of your customer interactions.
 This will help you understand whether your users’ opinions align with your company values and support goals.